padok-team/cognito-scanner/README.md

 #### How do we get them?

 You can get these parameters in multiple ways but you have to find them by yourself because it depends on the authentication implementation.
+If you use an HTTP proxy such as burp, you should be able to easily find these parameters:
-They can be stored in the javascript files or in the request of the authentication page.
-Sometimes they are in the parameters of the request.
-They can also be obfuscated in the javascript code and be retrieved after deobfuscation.
-If you intercept the requests using Burp the parameters can also appear there.
+- **HTTP parameters**: sometimes they are in the parameters of the request.
+- **Javascript files**: they can also be obfuscated in the javascript code and be retrieved after deobfuscation.
+- **HTTP headers**: these parameters can also appear in the headers of the requests.
+- **Other files**: they can be stored in appendix files such as JSON files or CSV files.

 Now that we have all the ressources needed, we can start the installation process.